Skillful-Silliness/flash_forecast/readme.md

     sudo systemctl stop weatherlights_web.service
     ```

+##### Update web frontend files
+The web frontend repo is at https://github.com/steryereo/weatherlights_frontend. the script below downloads the latest build files from this repo and copies them to the correct directory on your pi

+1. `sh update_frontend.sh`

+## Development
 #### Mount Raspberry Pi as a Drive on PC
 This allows you to use your code editor and edit files directly on the pi